rocambille/create-express-app/templates/default/README.md

 .
-├── .env                    # Environment variables (ignored by git) ├── prisma                  # See https://www.prisma.io/docs/concepts if you're unfamiliar with prisma │   └── schema.prisma       # Database schema
+├── .env                    # Environment variables (ignored by git) ├── prisma                  # See https://www.prisma.io/docs/concepts if you're unfamiliar with prisma │   ├── client.ts           # Prisma client (use it only for custom queries, see src/middlewares/queries.ts for common queries)
+│   └── schema.prisma       # Database schema
 └── src
     ├── app.ts              # App configuration